 You can also apply a Notes Style to a Theme, so that it will be in place when you use that theme with another brain.
 The techniques for fine-tuning the various Style attributes are the same, whether you start in the Content Area or the Brain Theme dialog box.
-For details about viewing and changing the appearance of notes in the Content Area, please see Changing Default Attributes in the Content Area beginning on page 67.
+For details about viewing and changing the appearance of notes in the Content Area, please see Changing the Content Area's Default Attributes beginning on page 66.